jdisset/biocomp/README.md

 computational efficiency, parallel training, and extensive metadata tracking for reproducibility.

+Unlike standard neural networks, **Biomorphic Neural Networks (BNNs)** map directly to biological processes.
+A key feature of these circuits is the use of **Endoribonucleases (ERNs)**—specific proteins (like CasE or Csy4) that recognize and cleave specific RNA hairpins.
+This cleavage suppresses the translation of downstream genes, providing the essential non-linear inhibitory mechanism required for complex logic and neuromorphic behavior.

 # Overview of the Biocompiler

 Neuromorphic circuits in cells represent a categorical jump from the currently